 Dr. O'Connor provides school neuropsychological assessments to determine whether a young person meets the criteria for a post traumatic stress disorder, and if so the level of its severity.
 The assessment also leads to evidence based interventions to help address the young person's traumatic stress symptoms at school, at home and the community.

-Post trauma symptoms may result from a single acute trauma, like a motor vehicle accident, or more chronic, ongoing forms of trauma, like .
-Clinicians label this latter form of trauma "Complex Trauma."
-It refers to what the literature describes as" Adverse Childhood Experiences (ACEs)."
+Post trauma symptoms may result from a single acute trauma, like a motor vehicle accident, or more chronic, ongoing forms of trauma, like abuse, bullying and maltreatment or what the literature describes as " Adverse Childhood Experiences (ACEs)."
 Both types of trauma, either that which is associated with a single acute traumatic event, or the more chronic ongoing types of trauma, can result in symptoms associated with a post traumatic stress disorder.

 As many as 50% of children will experience some form of trauma before their 18th birthday.

-Yet few young people will receive the trauma informed assessments they require to determine the extent and nature of any of the symptoms they show that are associated with a traumatic stress disorder.
+Yet few young people will receive the trauma informed assessments they require to determine the extent and nature of the trauma symptoms they show that are associated with a traumatic stress disorder.
 Instead young people who have suffered, or continue to suffer from Complex Trauma, are often misdiagnosed.
 They may be diagnosed as suffering from numerous other mental health disorders, when trauma is the primary concern.

 One trauma expert, who has explored the effects of child abuse noted that when psychiatrists and psychologists see these children as young adults " they come up with all kinds of diagnoses, when in fact what they are simply doing is clumping together some of the outcomes from the pervasive early trauma."